Tin Machine 1991-1992 “It’s My Life” World Tour Era

 🎤 Artist: Tin Machine

-🗒️ Note: The band spends six intensive days in Dublin refining the setlist for the ‘It’s My Life’ tour.
-They focus on a raw, guitar-heavy sound to distance themselves from the polished ‘Sound+Vision’ era.
+🗒️ Notes: The band spends six intensive days in Dublin refining the setlist for the ‘It’s My Life’ tour.
+They focus on a raw, guitar-heavy sound, deliberately stripping away the polished production of Bowie’s previous solo work to emphasize the band’s collective identity.

 🎤 Artist: Tin Machine